angulardart/site-angulardart/src/angular/guide/security.md

 //- end of block http
 {% endcomment %}

-## Auditing Angular applications  {#code-review}
+## Auditing Angular apps  {#code-review}

-Angular applications must follow the same security principles as regular web applications, and must be audited as such.
+Angular apps must follow the same security principles as regular web apps, and must be audited as such.
 Angular-specific APIs that should be audited in a security review, such as the [_bypassSecurityTrust_](#bypass-security-apis) methods, are marked in the documentation as security sensitive.